Idiophone: Categories

 For example, a pop toob is a brand name for a noisemaker or musical instrument consisting of tubes that are extendable, bendable, and connectable, with the noise being created concussively by the bending and unbending, or popping, of the tube's corrugation, whereas a whirly tube uses corrugated tubing and the difference in speed and thus air pressure to create an aerophone when spun in a circle.

 Design

-Most idiophones are made of glass, metal, ceramics, and wood.
+Most idiophones are made of glass, metal, ceramics, or wood.
 They are considered part of the percussion section in an orchestra.

 A number of idiophones that are normally struck, such as vibraphone bars and cymbals, can also be bowed.